 With the overhead burden rate, you can discover how much your products really cost to make.
 You can determine the bare minimum you must sell them for.
 And, you can use the burden rate to get a better picture of how different materials and manufacturing costs will affect the total cost to produce a product.

 Get a better handle on your small business’s finances.
-Use a simple accounting software that was designed with small businesses in mind.
+Use easy-to-use accounting software designed with small businesses in mind.
 You can easily see incoming and outgoing funds.
 Start your free trial.